The Monuments Men (book)

 The Monuments Men: Allied Heroes, Nazi Thieves, and the Greatest Treasure Hunt in History is a 2009 nonfiction book by Robert M. Edsel and Bret Witter.
-The book recounts the efforts of the Monuments, Fine Arts, and Archives program during and after World War II to protect Europe's cultural heritage and to locate and return works of art looted by the Nazis.
+The book recounts the efforts of the members of the Monuments, Fine Arts, and Archives program, also known as "Monuments Men", during and after World War II to protect Europe's cultural heritage and to locate and return works of art looted by the Nazis.

 The book was Edsel's second work on the subject, following the 2006 pictorial history Rescuing Da Vinci.
 Drawing on extensive archival research, it helped revive interest in the largely forgotten program.

-The Monuments Men reached number one on the New York Times Best Seller list and was later adapted into a 2014 film, directed by and starring George Clooney.
+The Monuments Men reached number one on the New York Times best-seller list and was later adapted into a 2014 film, directed by and starring George Clooney.

 Background

-Edsel was born in Texas and headed a successful oil exploration company until selling it in 1995 at a relatively young age.
-He was spending time in Europe when he began wondering how a large amount of the area's famous artwork and architecture had survived despite the continent suffering considerable devastation during World War II.
+Robert M. Edsel was born in Texas and headed a successful oil exploration company until selling it in 1995.
+He was spending time in Europe when he began wondering how a large amount of the area's artwork and architecture had survived the considerable devastation of World War II.
 He became more interested in the topic after reading Lynn H. Nicholas's 1994 book The Rape of Europa, which details the Nazi plunder of Europe's art during the war.
 Edsel got in touch with Nicholas and offered to help produce and finance a documentary based on her book.
 That film ultimately released in 2007 to positive reviews.

 Edsel, who had previously known little about World War II or art history, became immersed in the subjects.
 He established a Dallas-based office and hired a staff with the aim of researching the so-called "Monuments Men" – a group of artists, historians, and museum curators who worked for the American and British militaries attempting to find and preserve important artworks and cultural monuments.
-In 2006, Edsel published Rescuing Da Vinci, a book consisting of 460 photographs displaying a visual history of the Monuments, Fine Arts, and Archives program for whom the Monuments Men worked.
+In 2006, Edsel published Rescuing Da Vinci, a book consisting of 460 photographs displaying a visual history of the Monuments, Fine Arts, and Archives program for which the Monuments Men worked.

 In 2007, Edsel successfully lobbied the U.S. Congress to pass a resolution formally recognizing the efforts of the Monuments Men during World War II.
-On the day of the resolution's passing – June 6, the 63rd anniversary of D-Day – Edsel formed the Monuments Men Foundation for the Preservation of Art, a nonprofit organization with the stated goal of "preserv[ing] the legacy of the unprecedented and heroic work of the Monuments Men" (the foundation would be renamed the Monuments Men and Women Foundation in 2022).
-The organization worked to put together biographies of many of the over 350 Monuments Men members, most of whom had already died by that time.
+On the day of the resolution's passing – June 6, the 63rd anniversary of D-Day – Edsel formed the Monuments Men Foundation for the Preservation of Art, a nonprofit organization with the stated goal of "preserv[ing] the legacy of the unprecedented and heroic work of the Monuments Men".
+The foundation would be renamed the Monuments Men and Women Foundation in 2022.
+The organization worked to put together biographies of many of the over 350 Monuments Men members, most of whom had already died.
 Additionally, the foundation sought more information on the many still-missing pieces of art from the war, with a hotline established for people to call with any potential tips.